Minnesota Perinatal Hepatitis B Prevention Program

 - All treatment is documented in the infant’s medical record and reported to local or state health departments.

-- Infants who do not demonstrate an immune response in post-vaccination serologic testing receive a second vaccine series.
+- Infants who are not infected and do not demonstrate an immune response in post-vaccination serologic testing receive a second vaccine series.

-- HBV-infected infants are referred for further medical evaluation and follow-up.
+- Hepatitis B-positive infants are referred for further medical evaluation and follow-up.

 - Household members and other close contacts of the mother and infant are screened; HBV-susceptible individuals are vaccinated; and infected individuals receive further medical evaluation and follow-up.